Football clubs

 1900 - 1903

-Hastings Nomads were formed in 1900 as Normanhurst Nomads and spent three seasons competing for the Hillier Cup.
-The team changed name in 1902 and played home fixtures firstly at Ore Valley and later the East Hill.
+Hastings Nomads were formed in 1900 as Normanhurst Nomads and competed for the Hillier Cup for three seasons.
+The team adopted the Hastings Nomads name in 1902 and played home fixtures initially at Ore Valley and later at the East Hill.

 Hastings Orient